 3. Greek Salad

-This summer salad is filled with amazing and familiar veggies you can find at any grocery store.
+This summer salad is an iconic Greek starter that everyone would crave.
+It is filled with amazing and familiar veggies you can find at any grocery store.
 The real highlight is the dressing, which is a bright and zesty mixture of lemons, garlic, olive oil, and pepper.

 There is no fixed recipe for this salad.
 Apart from the basic ingredients, you can add anything you like to make it more flavorful.
 Feta cheese, chickpeas, avocados, and mint are some popular suggestions for a more filling dish.

 This unique soup can be your family’s new favorite comfort dish.
 It’s a wholesome mixture of fresh mushrooms, dill, onions, paprika, and other seasonings.
 The ingredients all carry a very earthy and rustic taste, giving you a soul-warming soup to enjoy on cold nights.